-GUIDELINE ON ACTUARIAL FUNCTION FOR INSURANCE AND REINSURANCE COMPANIES
+GUIDELINES ON ACTUARIAL FUNCTION FOR INSURANCE AND REINSURANCE COMPANIES

-This guideline on the Actuarial function of insurance companies is issued pursuant to section 3A of the Insurance Act for observance by Insurance and Reinsurance companies.
+These guidelines on the Actuarial function of insurance companies are issued pursuant to section 3A of the Insurance Act for observance by Insurance and Reinsurance companies.

-The guideline aims to ensure that insurance and reinsurance companies have a robust actuarial function that is well positioned, properly authorized and staffed.
+The guidelines aim to ensure that insurance and reinsurance companies have a robust actuarial function that is well positioned, properly authorized and staffed.

-The guideline further aims to ensure that insurer's technical functions, including product pricing and reserving of technical provisions are carried out in a prudent and transparent manner.
+The guidelines further aim to ensure that insurer's technical functions, including product pricing and reserving of technical provisions are carried out in a prudent and transparent manner.

-To this end, the Insurance Regulatory Authority issues this guideline on Actuarial Function effective from 30th June, 2013.
+To this end, the Insurance Regulatory Authority issues these guidelines on Actuarial Function effective from 30th June, 2013.